 Storytelling seems to be a buzzword these days.
 Everywhere you go, you hear about how important it is to tell your story.
 But what actually do they mean when they say that?

-On the BobWP blog, we talk a lot about the tech side of business.
-We want to help you master those widgets and plugins.
-We are passionate about giving you the tools—the right tools—to confidently build and manage your WordPress blog or website.
+We have talked a lot about the tech side of business.
+Helping you master those widgets and plugins.
+It’s about giving you the tools—the right tools—to confidently build and manage your WordPress blog or website.

 But we also know that the tech component is just one piece of the puzzle.
 You can have the sharpest, most attractive and appealing site in the world but if you don’t have useful and interesting content, your readers don’t have a reason to stick around.